 According to the Loan Agreement, the Ministry of Health is the Executing Agency and the Project Management Unit is Implementing Agency of the Project.
 The objectives of the Project are to accelerate affordable and equitable access to COVID-19 vaccines and help ensure effective vaccines deployment in Sri Lanka through vaccination system strengthening and to further strengthen preparedness and response activities under the parent project.
 As per the Loan Agreement, the total cost estimated of the Project was US\$ 100.00 million equivalent to Rs 21,000.00 million was agreed to be financed by International Bank for Reconstruction and Development..
-The Project had commenced its activities on27 September 2021 and scheduled to be completed by 31 December 2023.
+The Project had commenced its activities on 27 September 2021 and scheduled to be completed by 31 December 2023.
+However, the date of completion of the activities of the Project had been extended up to 30 April 2024.